Skip to Main Content

 At the University of Birmingham, researchers such as those in the Centre for Research in Race and Education, and in the Institute for Research into Superdiversity, are engaged with essential work on issues of education, social inequality, diversity and migration.

-For University users, recommended databases for finding quality journal articles include Web of Science (Core Collection includes Social Sciences Citation Index as well as Science, and Arts / Humanities); Applied Social Sciences Indexes and Abstracts (ASSIA) or the broader Social Sciences Collection (both Proquest).
+For University users, recommended databases for finding quality journal articles include Web of Science (Core Collection includes Social Sciences Citation Index as well as Science, and Arts / Humanities); Applied Social Sciences Indexes and Abstracts (ASSIA) or the broader Social Sciences Premium Collection (both Proquest).
 Useful individual journals are available on Public Health and other topics, such as Lancet - Public Health, and Public Health.
 Go to FindIt@Bham for access for University of Birmingham members.

 See the section "Search and research: academic" in this guide for information on openly available and other material.